 Senior Operations Manager

 Jim has spent the majority of his working life in the travel industry and after 12 years travelling the world has now returned to where he grew up to join Mountain Kingdoms.
 His passions are travel, photography, walking and mountain biking.
-Some of his fondest memories are of cycle touring down South America and trekking in Patagonia.
+Some of his fondest memories are of trekking in Patagonia and cycle touring down South America.

 Niki’s passions are fell running, racing, hill-walking and travel.
 She has taken part in the Everest Marathon and spends most of her spare time in the mountains.
 She has now led treks for MK to Nepal, Bhutan, Sikkim, Zanskar and Kazakhstan and has done reconnaissance trips in Northern India, China, Patagonia, Mera Peak, the Alps, Peru and Mera and Island Peak.